 Memories of Michael: a mentor, friend and director

-Dr Simon Cook, a group leader in the Institute’s Signalling research programme and Head of Knowledge Exchange and Commercialisation remembers joining the Wakelam lab in Glasgow as a PhD student and the start of a relationship that provided support and encouragement for over 30 years.
+Dr Simon Cook, Head of the Institute’s Signalling research programme and Head of Knowledge Exchange and Commercialisation remembers joining the Wakelam lab in Glasgow as a PhD student and the start of a relationship that provided support and encouragement for over 30 years.
 This is the second remembrance article in a series that aims to draw together different perspectives from people who knew and worked with Michael.

 I met Michael in January 1987.
 I had a 2.1 in Biochemistry from Royal Holloway College (London) in 1986 and was working for a year as the Student Union Welfare Officer.
 Despite dabbling in student politics, I had wanted to do a PhD in signalling after hearing Bob Michell give a guest lecture.
 Applications to other labs were met with polite letters saying ‘sorry we are only looking at people with a First.’
 So I applied to Mike (it was always Mike, not Michael) and Miles Houslay, took the overnight train to Glasgow and turned up at the Biochemistry Department rather bleary-eyed.